 “She came here to the cathedral in 1429.
 Joan of Arc is very important.
 There is a statue on the place of the cathedral.”

-She then created the first recorded vintage champagne in the region, according to the company’s official historical timeline, overcame a continental embargo and invented the first riddling table, which revolutionized champagne from a sweet, cloudy, large-bubbled drink to the brut style known today.
+She then created the first recorded vintage champagne in the region, according to the company’s official historical timeline.
+She also overcame a continental embargo and invented the first riddling table, which revolutionized champagne from a sweet, cloudy, large-bubbled drink to what we know today.
 Other women in Reims, such as Madame Louise Pommery, later went on to make waves in the industry.

 After the initial match in 1968, the team continued to play and pushed for the French Football Federation to recognize women’s soccer, a fight won in 1970.
 Four years later, the Stade de Reims women’s team became one of the inaugural members of the renewed Division 1 Féminine and won five national championships between 1975 and 1982.